 There are a number of factors which can affect the amount of time involved:

 - how long it takes the requisition to clear the chain of approvals

 - how long it takes for the original invoice to arrive in Procurement Services

-- whether the vendor already exists within our vendor database (if not, we need to get a W-9 from them)
+- whether the vendor already exists within our vendor database (if not, the vendor needs to complete a W-9 form)